Glossier: When the Brand Became a Mirror

 Image Courtesy: Strike Magazine

-Before Glossier, beauty branding spoke in aspiration.
+Before Glossier, beauty branding was built on aspiration.

-The Core Shift: From Aspiration to Identification
+1. The Core Shift: From Aspiration to Identification

 Image Courtesy: Forbes